ch4mpy/spring-addons/spring-webflux-archetype/README.md

 # spring-rest-api-archetype
-Maven archetype for Spring native REST API with webmvc, data-jpa, security (OpenID) and OpenAPI.
+Maven archetype for Spring native REST API with webflux, r2dbc, security (OpenID) and OpenAPI.

 It is intended to be extended with one maven module per Spring `@RestController`: an higher number of micro-service applications allows great control over overall scallability and availability.